ProseMirror/website/pages/guide/basics.md

 ## Options

-The object passed to the `ProseMirror` constructor lists the options for this To add some content to your editor, you can use the [`doc`](##doc) option to set the initial content of the editor.
+The object passed to the `ProseMirror` constructor lists the options for the instance.
+To add some content to your editor, you can use the [`doc`](##doc) option to set the initial content of the editor.
 This option normally expects a [document node](##Node) as its value, but you can use the [`docFormat`](##docFormat) to select another